The History of KANW-FM

 In 1969, KANW increased its transmitter power and moved to its present studio location and under a federal grant purchased a much higher power transmitter which is located on Sandia Crest.
 Another power increase was approved by the FCC in 1983.
 The station now operates with maximum legal power and serves a large portion of the state of New Mexico.

 KANW began expanding its program service with New Mexico Music as well as Top-40 music with student disc jockeys.
 Through the years the weekday format was changed to include disco then urban in an attempt to serve underserved audiences.

 New Mexico Music programming on KANW began on a Friday afternoon in 1973 with Serjio Herrera.
 The show moved to Saturday mornings a few weeks later and has since become one of the most consistently listened to radio programs in New Mexico history.

 The New Mexico Music programming started as a unique service featuring music produced and performed by New Mexicans.
 KANW is proud to provide a venue to these artists that would otherwise never receive airplay nor recognition in the largest broadcast market of the state.
 Although the songs and lyrics have a Mexican influence, the sound is unique to the Land of Enchantment.
 The guitar and brass instruments take prominence in the sound of New Mexico Music.
 KANW's Saturday morning New Mexico Music and dedications is a New Mexico radio tradition and maintains the highest ratings of all KANW's programs.

 In 1995, KANW became affiliated with Public Radio International and a full member of National Public Radio in 1999.
-Some of the most popular programs are Car Talk, Garrison Keillor’s A Prairie Home Companion, Morning Edition, Fresh Air, and Thistle and Shamrock.
+KANW also purchases programs from American Public Media, the BBC, New York Public Radio, and the Public Radio Exchange.